 Retain top banking talent through equity ownership.
 Shares Saver administers ESIS for Nigerian banks — CBN-aligned, SEC-compliant, and fully automated from payroll to CSCS registration.

 Nigeria's banking sector has one of the highest voluntary attrition rates in the economy.
-A 3–5 year vesting schedule turns unvested shares into a powerful financial reason to stay.
+Employees who are growing a registered shareholding through monthly contributions have a tangible stake in the bank's success — a powerful reason to stay and build.

 When bank employees are also shareholders, their daily decisions directly affect the value of their own portfolio.
 This alignment drives performance culture from the branch floor to the boardroom.